jamesridgway/gradle-gitflow-plugin/README.md

     └ Major version for last release version

 If the repository has never been tagged for a release the version will default to `0.0.0`

+## Configuration
+The following can be configured:
+* Unreleased version template

+Refer to the [configuration](https://github.com/jamesridgway/gradle-gitflow-plugin/wiki/Configuration) section of the wiki for detailed instructions on how to configure the plugin.